MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

    For more information, see [Select-Object][03].

 - `Where-Object`.
-This cmdlet lets you filter the objects returned based values of properties.
+This cmdlet lets you filter the objects returned based on the values of properties.
 The command takes an expression that can test the value of a property.
 The following example returns all processes where the `ProcessName` starts with `p`.